 – Understand General Business Management

 Creating a platform for housing photographic work online is an essential skill, enabling photographers to manage their web presence and image interface.
-In the Web Development component of their studies, students will create a basic corporate identity in the form of a logo.
+In the Introduction to Web Design component of their studies, students will create a basic corporate identity in the form of a logo.
 They are guided through the process of creating an industry-standard website with an upload based builder.

 LEARN HOW TO